brentdanley/brentdanley_svelte/src/routes/blog/flight-to-florida.md

 <p>I flew the first and third legs on the way back.
 There were some storms along the way, which provided me the thrill of flying in actual instrument conditions, which I'd never done.
 It was so cool to punch into the clouds and suddently get tossed about, just to pop out the other side and see the sun shining.
 I was glad to have the autopilot for those legs, because it was a lot of work to keep the plane level and on course.</p>

 <p>Our last stop of the trip, in Pennsylvania, was uneventful.
-No cafe or aviation museum, but a nice airport and much needed change for CJ and I to stretch our legs and empty our bladders.</p>
+No cafe or aviation museum, but a nice airport and much needed chance for CJ and I to stretch our legs and empty our bladders.</p>

 ### Leg 6 - KABE to KPWM